Skip to main content

 Other Supercurriculars

 Other supercurriculars should deepen your mathematical reasoning and computational fluency.
-We recommend choosing activities that produce evidence you can explain clearly, such as a proof, a program, an error log or a short written exposition.
+A strong approach is to choose activities that produce evidence you can explain clearly, such as a proof, a program, an error log or a short written exposition.

 These are support, not substitute.
 A polished list of activities will not compensate for weak mathematical preparation.